 The first time that you log in, no password is required.
 However, you then must specify a local device password to use each subsequent time that you log in.

-5. Select System > Services > DHCP Server > DHCP Pool Configuration.
+- Select System > Services > DHCP Server > DHCP Pool Configuration.

+The DHCP Pool Configuration page displays.

+- 6. From the Pool Name menu, select Create.